Skip to content

 Brian M. Taylor, AIA, MBA, LEED AP

-With 25+ years of experience in the design and construction industry and 18 years as a licensed architect in my own practice, I have acquired a wealth of knowledge in this industry.
+With 28+ years of experience in the design and construction industry and 23 years as a licensed architect in my own practice, I have acquired a wealth of knowledge in this industry.
 Coupled with my MBA education, I also have the management, technical and business related skills applicable to the design and construction industry, real estate and beyond.
 My goal is to leverage my experience in the real estate development industry to give our firm the edge in delivering added value to our developer and investor clients.
-With licenses to practice in New Jersey, New York, Pennsylvania, Maryland, Virginia and Washington DC, we are poised to serve our clients in a broad variety of markets.
-Specialties: Site selection, zoning and land use approvals process, mixed use development, project feasibility studies, building structure analysis, financial modeling and analysis, smart growth cities and project management & coordination
+With licenses to practice in New Jersey, New York, Texas, Pennsylvania, Maryland, Virginia and Washington DC, we are poised to serve our clients in a broad variety of markets.
+Specialties: Site selection, zoning and land use approvals process, mixed use development, project feasibility studies, building structure analysis, financial modeling and analysis, smart growth cities and project management & coordination.
+Brian Taylor holds a strong educational foundation from the New Jersey Institute of Technology (NJIT).
+He earned his MBA in Management of Technology & Finance in 2011, where he was recognized for his academic excellence through membership in the Beta Gamma Sigma Honor Society and the Professors’ Excellence Award.
+Earlier in his career, Brian achieved a Bachelor of Architecture degree from NJIT in 1996.
+This combination of technical expertise in architecture and strategic knowledge in technology management and finance positions him as a versatile and well-rounded professional.

 RELATED ARTICLES